GLyttek/myscripts/README.md

   expert opinions using the Groq API.
 - **testing_local_model.py** – Evaluate local models with Ollama and save the outputs.
+- **compliance/scan.py** – Prototype baseline scanner that checks file hashes against a JSON-defined configuration.

 See [scripts/README.md](scripts/README.md) for more details on each script.

+The `compliance` directory contains a **prototype** baseline scanner.
+This repository does not implement a production-ready compliance monitoring platform.